Difference between revisions of "Chantelle Muteswa" - Pindula

 Background

 Chantelle is former businessman Frank Buyanga's ex-girlfriend and the former couple has a 4 year old son.
-Chantelle Muteswa is reportedly dating Collins Mnangagwa son to President Emmerson Mnangagwa.[1]
+Chantelle Muteswa is reportedly said to be dating Collins Mnangagwa son to President Emmerson Mnangagwa.[1]

 Legal Battle